mideind/GreynirServer/README.md

 ## Copyright and licensing

 The intent is to release Reynir under an open license once the code stabilizes.
-However, while Reynir is still in early stages of development the code is *copyright (C) 2015 by Vilhjalmur Thorsteinsson*, all rights reserved.
+However, while Reynir is still in early stages of development the code and associated files are *copyright (C) 2015 by Vilhjalmur Thorsteinsson*, all rights reserved.
 Please contact the author for further information.